frutiger/bdemeta/README.md

 ### DESCRIPTION

-`bde-meta` offers two related tools to assist in building [BDE-style source trees](https://github.com/bloomberg/bsl) on *nix platforms, and building software that uses such libraries.
+`bde-meta` is a set of basic tools to assist building and testing [BDE-style source trees](https://github.com/bloomberg/bde).
+It can generate [ninja build files](https://github.com/martine/ninja) for a particular package group, and provide `cflags` and `ldflags` when building applications that depend on such package groups.
+It can also run all the unit tests for a particular package group.

 Notably, `bde-meta` supports finding package groups across disconnected directory structures, by means of the [ROOTS](#roots) environment variable.

 ### OPTIONS

-`bde-meta` runs in one of two modes as given by the first argument:
+`bde-meta` runs in one of five modes as given by the first argument:

   * `cflags <group> [<group> ...]`:
     Generate a set of `-I` directives that will allow a compilation unit